Why Choose the Early Care & Education Program?

 All program lengths are estimates and are not guarantees.

 Graduates may also find employment as child care directors.
-In Washington, median pay for child care directors is $44,400 per year.
+In Washington, median pay for child care directors.

 $38,800 per year.

 This is not a guarantee of employment or a certain wage.
 Full career data available at careerinfo.net.

 Upon successful completion of the Early Care & Education Program, students will:

 - Understand and apply child development and learning.

 - Build family and community relationships.

 - Use developmentally effective approaches to connect with children and families.